sal55/langs/c3notes.md

     []byte file = bininclude("zip.exe")

-Although this binary version is not yet used much.
+Although this binary version is not yet used much (and is implemented inefficiently).
 I do extensively use this form:

-    ichar file = strinclude "lib.m"
+    ichar file = strinclude "lib.m"       # ichar is like 'char&'

 This incorporates an entire text file into the program source, as a string constant (with control characters changed to escape sequences).
 I used this to include, for example, all the standard headers of my C compiler, so that it operates from one executable file, nothing else.

-(With a dynamic language where strings can include binary data, strinclude can already deal with binary files.)
+(With my dynamic language where strings can include binary data, strinclude can already deal with binary files.)

 #### Case as a range